Pontcysyllte Aqueduct: Construction and maintenance

 The mortar used lime, water and ox blood.
 Blood and extracts of blood containing haemoglobin have been used in the construction and building industry since antiquity as air entraining colloids to inexpensively strengthen mortar exposed to freeze-thaw temperature cycles.

 The iron castings for the trough were produced at the nearby Plas Kynaston Foundry, Cefn Mawr, which was built by the Shrewsbury ironfounder and millwright William Hazledine in the hope of gaining the contract.
 The rib castings may have been made at Hazledine's original works at Coleham, near Shrewsbury.
 The trough was made from flanged plates of cast iron, bolted together, with the joints bedded with Welsh flannel and a mixture of white lead and iron particles from boring waste.

 After 25 years the white lead was replaced with ordinary tar.
 As with Telford's Longdon-on-Tern Aqueduct, the plates are not rectangular but shaped as voussoirs, similar to those of a stone arch.
 There is no structural significance to their shape: it is a decorative feature only, following the lines of the stiffening plates (see below) in the castings beneath.

 In nearby Cefn Mawr a high quartz content sandstone was discovered at the location where the new Cefn Druids football stadium has since been built.
-Known locally as 'The Rock', the sandstone was extracted and worked here into the many numerous shapes as required by the architects.
+Known locally as 'The Rock', the sandstone was extracted and worked here into the many numerous shapes as required by the engineers.
 Many remnants of the workings are still visible alongside Rock Road which links Rhosymedre to Plas Madoc.

 The supporting arches, four for each span, are in the form of cast-iron ribs, each cast as three voussoirs with external arches cast with an un-pierced web to give greater strength, at the cost of extra weight.
 Using cast iron in this way, in the same manner as the stone arch it supersedes, makes use of the material's strength in compression.
 They also give an impression of greater solidity than would be the case were the webs pierced.
 This impression is enhanced by the arrangement of strips of thicker stiffening incorporated into the castings, arranged in the manner of joints between voussoirs.